 Through our leadership development programs, hundreds of bright young leaders have found their purpose, and how they can be most effective at ending hunger and poverty.
 Over the course of 2023, you’ll read about some of our alums who have gone on to have a powerful impact, bringing the lessons and experience they gained as fellows to advocacy organizations, food banks, local and federal government agencies, NGOs, corporations, higher education, and more.
 And this summer, we’ll convene our first cohort of Hunger Center Legacy Leaders, a mid-career extension program for our alums to refresh and expand on their leadership skills.

 From the beginning, we’ve recognized that hunger is too great a problem to be solved by one organization, one sector, or one political party working alone.
 We’ve been guided by our bipartisan Congressional heritage, exemplified by the strong bonds of collaboration and friendship of our leading lights, Rep. Mickey Leland and Rep. Bill Emerson.
-At this year’s Hunger Leadership Awards (returning June 7, 2023 at Union Station), we will recognize anti-hunger champions in Congress, the private sector, community-led organizations, and others, including an inaugural award for young alums.
+At this year’s Hunger Leadership Awards, we will recognize anti-hunger champions in Congress, the private sector, community-led organizations, and others, including an inaugural award for young alums.